wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 https://iase.disa.mil/cloud_security/Pages/index.aspx">
 Cloud Computing Security Requirements Guide (CC SRG)</a> are also defined by DISA (Defense Information Systems Agency) which provides a Viewer to scan for them.

-<a target="_blank" href="https://csrc.nist.gov/Projects/scap-validation-program">SCAP (ecurity Content Automation Protocol)</a> <a target="_blank" href="https://en.wikipedia.org/wiki/Security_Content_Automation_Protocol">[Wikipedia]</a> checklists enable automated vulnerability management, measurement, and policy compliance evaluation of systems deployed in an organization.
+<a target="_blank" href="https://csrc.nist.gov/Projects/scap-validation-program">SCAP (Security Content Automation Protocol)</a> <a target="_blank" href="https://en.wikipedia.org/wiki/Security_Content_Automation_Protocol">[Wikipedia]</a> checklists enable automated vulnerability management, measurement, and policy compliance evaluation of systems deployed in an organization.
 See the <a target="_blank" href="https://www.youtube.com/watch?v=-h_lj5sWo4A">2015 viewer video</a>.

 See <a target="_blank" href="https://www.open-scap.org/">https://www.open-scap.org</a>